4627ManningRobotics/WorkFlow/README.md

 Once you've got access to the group, you can do a number of things.
 You can clone an existing repository, or you can create your own and push it to github.
 Lets start by creating your own repository.

+Make sure you edit the ".gitconfig" file in this repository by putting your name and email address.
+The name in this file is what will appear when people do "git log" so it should be descriptive and unambiguous.

 ### Create a new repository